Practice in class is different from performing or auditioning.

 As far as breakthroughs go, they come after repetitive proper practice and then – Wham!
 You assimilate something.
 A breakthrough.

-You can’t set out to have it.
+You can’t set out to have one.

 The best routine as a professional is to practice, audition, shoot, and then come back again to practice.